SFraissTU/BA_PointCloud/README.md

 Download the current version: https://github.com/SFraissTU/BA_PointCloud/releases/

 ## Change Log
+### Version 1.5 (30.11.2020):
+Changes provided by user [Adrien Gressin](https://github.com/agressin):
+* Support for Potree Format V1.8 (Created by Potree Converter 1.7)
+* Path to pointcloud can now be an URL.
+In that case, the pointcloud will be downloaded to a folder "temp".

 ### Version 1.4 (04.04.2020):
 A small update with bugfixes and minor improvements.